Quality Touch-Up Paint for Any Volkswagen; Precisely Mixed to Always Give You That Perfect Match

 - Prep your Volksie for the touch-up.
 First, you have to make sure that the ambient temperature is over 50 degrees Fahrenheit then clean the damaged area with soap, water and a clean cloth.
 Apply some wax and grease remover then ring the damaged area with masking tape to protect the paint around it.

 - Clean off any rust.
 Use some #320 grit sandpaper or a wire brush to get rid of rust before applying some rust converter.

 - Prime the area.
 Coat the area with several thin coats of primer to prepare it for the VW touch-up paint.
 Always make sure to let each coat dry before applying the next.
 Let the last coat dry completely then gently sand it down with some #320 grit sandpaper followed by some #600 wet and dry sandpaper.

 - Apply your Volkswagen Touchup Paint.
 Layer the paint thinly until it matches the area around it and let each coat dry before applying another.

 - Apply some Clearcoat after the paint dries.

 - After three days, give your Volkswagen a good shine using a clean, soft cloth, circular motions and, some rubbing compound.

-Check out our FAQ’S and instructional videos on YouTube or call us and let our friendly customer service representatives answer any questions and guide you through the process.
+For the best paint job be sure to read and follow the full set of instructions included with your shipment.
+Also, you can check out our FAQ’S and instructional videos on YouTube or call us and let our friendly customer service representatives answer any questions and guide you through the process.